KxSystems/docs/docs/ref/hopen.md

 </div>

-Kdb+ communicates with the [file system](../basics/files.md) and other processes through
+kdb+ communicates with the [file system](../basics/files.md) and other processes through

 -   one-shot functions
 -   [handles](../basics/handles.md) to persistent connections